Sapphire vs. Mineral

 - Mineral Glass: These are common on most mid-range watches.
 They are a little more expensive than plastic or acrylic crystals but are significantly more scratch resistant.
 They are made of glass.
 Almost all Mineral Glass Watch Crystals nowadays are “Tempered” Mineral Glass.
 This just means that the surface of the glass is “heat-tempered” (heated to a high temperature), giving the surface of the glass increased scratch resistance and making it less likely to “splinter”.
 If a mineral crystal is scratched or chipped, then it cannot be polished and “repaired”, it needs to be replaced.

 - Synthetic Sapphire: A synthetic sapphire crystal or “glass” is actually not glass at all.
 It is a very hard, transparent material made of crystallizing pure aluminium oxide at very high temperatures.
-Chemically, synthetic sapphire is the same as the natural sapphire gemstones, but without the coloring agents that give the gems their various hues.
+Synthetic sapphire has the same hardness as natural sapphire gemstones, but without the coloring agents that give the gems their various hues.
 When it is heated, the synthetic sapphire forms round masses, that are then sliced into pieces with diamond-coated saws.
 These disks are then ground and polished into watch crystals.
 (One reason sapphire crystals are relatively expensive is that the tools required to cut and polish this extremely hard material are very costly.)
 Sapphire (whether natural or synthetic) is one of the hardest substances on earth.
 It measures 9 on the Mohs scale, which is a system for rating the relative hardness of various materials.
 (Diamond measures 10, the highest rating.)
 Watch crystals made of synthetic sapphire are often marketed as “scratch resistant” or “virtually scratchproof” because they are very difficult - but not impossible - to scratch.
-Diamond can scratch them; so can man-made materials that incorporate silicon carbide, which, with a Mohs rating of between 9 and 10, is harder than sapphire.
+Diamond can scratch them; so can man-made materials that incorporate silicon carbide, which, with a MOHS rating of between 9 and 10, is harder than sapphire.
 So, if you accidentally scratch your watch on a simulated-stone surface or a wall that incorporates some of these silicon carbide materials, it could scratch the crystal.